d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 that *not all sensory inputs are created equal*.
 Throughout human history,
-the capability of directing attention to only a small fraction of information of interest has enabled our brain to allocate resources more smartly to survive and succeed, such as detecting preys and predators.
+the capability of directing attention to only a fraction of information of interest has enabled our brain to allocate resources more smartly to live, to grow, and to socialize, such as detecting predators, preys, and mates.